BlackHolePerturbationToolkit/Teukolsky/Source/Documentation/English/ReferencePages/Symbols/TeukolskyRadial.md

     "R[\"In\"][10.0]"
     },
   "Option Descriptions" -> {
     Method -> "Method to use.
-Possible choices include \"MST\" and \"SasakiNakamura\".", "BoundaryConditions" -> "Boundary conditions that the solution(s) should satisfiy.
+Possible choices include \"MST\", \"NumericalIntegration\" and \"HeunC".", "BoundaryConditions" -> "Boundary conditions that the solution(s) should satisfiy.
 Current possibilities are \"In\" or \"Up\".", WorkingPrecision -> "Specifies how many digits of precision should be maintained in internal computations.", PrecisionGoal -> "Specifies how many effective digits of precision should be sought in the final result.",